robbobfrh84/gas-up/UPDATE_gas-stack/README.md

 * In your new sheet, select: *Tools* > *Script Editor*
 * Copy / Paste entire contents of `gas-db_v1.0.gs`(found in this folder)
 * *Save* Your Script
-  * Note: development code found [here](https://docs.google.com/spreadsheets/d/1obGKnWSuQsXNyBUP2h5UOjszPiPgkYk7aVZdRSScnEI/edit#gid=0)
+  * Note: development example sheet and code found [here](https://docs.google.com/spreadsheets/d/1obGKnWSuQsXNyBUP2h5UOjszPiPgkYk7aVZdRSScnEI/edit#gid=0)

 Publish your API
 * In the Script Editor, select: *Publish* > *Deploy as web app*